sylv/micro/README.md

 # micro

+> I'm in the middle of rewriting a large amount of micro to be easier to setup and improve some major issues.
+At the moment you should avoid using micro.

 An invite-only file sharing service with support for ShareX. **At the moment, consider the current state of micro to be an alpha - there are no guarantees.** You can see a preview at https://micro.sylo.digital

 - [micro](#micro)